-After he died though, his will stipulated that on his gravestone appear only “BENJAMIN And DEBORAH FRANKLIN 1790.”
+After he died though, 62 years later at the age of 82, his will stipulated that on his gravestone appear only “BENJAMIN And DEBORAH FRANKLIN 1790.”
 His funeral in Philadelphia attracted the largest crowd of mourners ever known, an estimated 20,000 mourners.

 - Or he was born on January 6